cu-mkp/m-k-manuscript-data/_texts/p-111r_tl.md

 ## <span class="m">Iron</span> wire

-You have to be provisioned with different thicknesses according to the molds that you want to make, some large like packthread from  & some thin, like the fat cords of a spinet, for small works.
+You have to be provisioned with different thicknesses according to the molds that you want to make, some large like packthread from <span class="ill"></span> & some thin, like the fat cords of a spinet, for small works.
 With it reheated, make clamps to close the molds & make points like needles of various lengths according to your need, to fasten the animal to the mold & hold it subject.
 Needles would not be good for this since your points must be hollow & of the same thickness throughout, except at the point.
 And then you have to make them as long as you have need. <span class="m">Iron</span> wire is harder than that of <span class="m">latten</span>.